Hariesh28/Translator/README.md

 3. Press Ctrl+Enter to get the result instantly.
 4. (Optional) Save or copy the translated text for further use.

+## Deployment

+The app is deployed at: [https://translatorrrr.streamlit.app/](https://translatorrrr.streamlit.app/)

 ## Contributing 🤝

 We welcome contributions to enhance the functionality of the translator.
 Please follow these steps: